Fleece Wear Guide

-Our lightest, thinnest fleece fabric Chameece is knitted using very thin (less than 1 denier) micro polyester yarns.
-Like its namesake, the soft leather from the Chamois Antelope, Chameece has a luxurious hand.
-We produce this sinful softness with a high fiber count, tight weave, and brushed face.
+Our lightest, thinnest fleece fabric is knitted using very thin (less than 1 denier) micro polyester yarn.
+As its namesake, originating from the soft leather of the Chamois Antelopes, Chameece has a luxurious feel.
+We produced this exquisite softness through a high fiber count and a tight knit enhanced with a brushed face.
 Weighing only 160 grams per square meter, this micro-fleece is light, compressible, and quick to dry.

 With excellent stretch, low volume loft, and a smooth face for better layering and increased durability, these garments are designed for an active lifestyle.

-This fabric is specially knitted to provide a “sweater-like” exterior, while maintaining the warmth and versatility of our traditional mid-weight fleece.
-Weighing in at 255 grams per square meter this fabric helps us balance function and style.
-Clothing made with CLIMAPLUS Knit function well as an inner insulating layer during the day on the mountain, but never look out of place when relaxing at the lodge late into the evening.
+This fabric is specially knitted to feel like a sweater while maintaining the warmth and versatility of our traditional midweight fleece.
+Weighing in at 255 grams per square meter, this fabric balances function and style.
+CLIMAPLUS Knit functions well as an insulating middle layer during the day on the mountain and is perfect as an outer layer when relaxing back in town.

-Chameece and ClimaPlus 100 products feature our patented Slan-Tec Cuffs.
-By orienting the seams of the cuff at an angle the sleeve can easily be pushed up the forearm with minimal binding and increased comfort.
-In addition, all of our fleece garments feature zipper “pockets” to shield the users skin from the metal zipper slider.
-These soft fleece pockets protect the users sensitive neck and chin from cold metal in freezing temperatures.
-Finally, at Montbell, we incorporate articulated patterns and control fiber thickness in all of our fleece clothing to promote greater freedom of movement, comfort, maximal insulation.
+Jackets and hooded jackets in the Chameece, Trail Action, and CLIMAPLUS 200 series feature our patented Slant-Tec Cuffs.
+By orienting the seams of the cuff at an angle, the sleeve can easily be pushed up the forearm with minimal effort and increases comfort in the process.
+In addition, all of our zippered fleece garments feature a Zip End Guard to shield the user’s skin from the metal zipper slider.
+This protects the user’s sensitive neck and chin from cold metal in freezing temperatures.
+Finally, we incorporated articulated patterns and controlled fiber thickness in our entire lineup of fleece to promote greater freedom of movement, comfort, and maximized insulation.